superarts/weathereport/trunk/README.txt

 cd ./source
 php ../test/stress.php
 *1. 10,000 times testing.
 Takes 56 seconds on my computer.
-Cache mode enabled.
+Same city & cache mode enabled.
-*2. Above 80 seconds if cache mode is disabled.
+*2. Above 80 seconds if cache mode is disabled (same city & date).

 MACROS

 DISABLE_CACHE:	uncomment to disable cache files.
-OFFLINE_TEST:	uncomment to enable offline test (doesn't fetch data online).

 TODO

+Find more memory leaks.
+Improve coding style.
-enable space support, e.g. 'new york' unlink data files use access and lock to check cache existence
+Use access and lock to check cache existence to improve performance.
+Remove curlget from Makefile.

 MAINTENANCE

 It is recommended to add a cron job to remove the outdated cache files (and the downloaded data files, before the unlink feature is added).

+HISTORY

+Revision 3
+Fixed a leak.
+Split the code into several modules.
+Replaced the module curlget with httpget, a light-weight http client based on TCP.
+Improved performance by avoiding save data.
+Added some comments.
+Added a simple Makefile.

+Revision 2
+The first rough version.
+Functions initially implemented.